jasuquo/Joseph-Asuquo-cv/README.md

 • Build  And Deploy Azure Piplines, Dashboards

 ```
 ### INFRASTRUCTURE SPECIALIST April 2014 – June, 2017
 #### Huawei	Lagos, Nigeria
 ```
-•Monitored and troubleshoot servers, as well as testing and installed the most recent software for end-users, increasing service usability by 32%.
+• Monitored and troubleshoot servers, as well as testing and installed the most recent software for end-users, increasing service usability by 32%.
-•Performed 100% server maintenance procedures, monitored system access, controlled file space, and optimized the system for optimum performance, Cluster management, and BASH scripting for file and log retrieval/collection/monitoring.
+• Performed 100% server maintenance procedures, monitored system access, controlled file space, and optimized the system for optimum performance, Cluster management, and BASH scripting for file and log retrieval/collection/monitoring.
-•Improved monitoring of applications and infrastructure systems, resulting in a 13% reduction in critical incidents.
+• Improved monitoring of applications and infrastructure systems, resulting in a 13% reduction in critical incidents.
-•Supervised a team of 5 people who were in charge of change management, automation, and all-day production support.
+• Supervised a team of 5 people who were in charge of change management, automation, and all-day production support.
-•Facilitated I.T infrastructure in 60 retail shops/mobile point of sales (MPOS buses)/kiosks/Regional offices/mini-shops within the South West Region in Nigeria.
+• Facilitated I.T infrastructure in 60 retail shops/mobile point of sales (MPOS buses)/kiosks/Regional offices/mini-shops within the South West Region in Nigeria.
-•Developed and maintained automated CI/CD pipelines for code deployment using Jenkins while automating the deployment process, resulting in the elimination of 50% manual effort and an increase in work efficiency.
+• Developed and maintained automated CI/CD pipelines for code deployment using Jenkins while automating the deployment process, resulting in the elimination of 50% manual effort and an increase in work efficiency.
-•Created SOPs and deployed OS and update patches for production Systems using the system configuration manager (SCCM) •Orchestrated reports and metrics for top management as required for all services using SCOM for monitoring of Critical systems
+• Created SOPs and deployed OS and update patches for production Systems using the system configuration manager (SCCM)
+• Orchestrated reports and metrics for top management as required for all services using SCOM for monitoring of Critical systems
-•Mobilized first-line support for Windows Users and applications.
+• Mobilized first-line support for Windows Users and applications.
 Using protocol like Active Directory, share drive access, GPO, Windows 7 -installation and upgrade, patching network cables.
-•Spearheaded Network Optimization and ensured the network infrastructure meets the growing requirements of the business, which increased the customer base by 1000+
+• Spearheaded Network Optimization and ensured the network infrastructure meets the growing requirements of the business, which increased the customer base by 1000+
-•Installed Cloud Server Administration (Azure) and operated both physically and virtually, implementing 100% availability •Oversaw designing, testing and implementing of disaster recovery and conducting vulnerability assessments in the organization
+• Installed Cloud Server Administration (Azure) and operated both physically and virtually, implementing 100% availability
+• Oversaw designing, testing and implementing of disaster recovery and conducting vulnerability assessments in the organization
 ```
 ### EDUCATION
 ```